 Contractor: Tom Lovell of Denton

-Description: The building faces southeast and is a three story native limestone, red colored granite and stone structure.
+Description: The building faces southeast and is a four story native limestone, red colored granite and stone structure.
 The building is located on landscaped grounds in the center of the city.
 The southeast front has a projecting center section with high stair to a porch supported by four columns rising to a header with the third story above with pediment.
 On the center of the roof is a large white colored octagonal dome with the statue of Themis, the Greek personification of Justice at the top and eagles around the bottom of the curved dome.
 The dome was inspired by St. Peters Basilica in Rome.
 The building houses the Tenth Court of Appeals.